XingyuZhou989/MobiHoc-2019/README.md

 You will need `bower` tool.
 On macOS with Homebrew

     sudo port install bower
+    (or brew install bower)

 On other system with nodejs installed:

     sudo npm install -g bower

+You will need `xpdf` and `ImageMagick` to generate the conference program.
+On macOS with Homebrew

+    brew install xpdf
+    brew install imagemagick
+    sudo chown -R yourusername:admin /usr/local/include/
+    brew link imagemagick
+If you're not sure of your username, you can run the command

+    whoami

 #### Generating site using jekyll